negin513/Flux_Course_2022/README.md

 -->

-The materials and notebooks in this tutorial is published as a Jupyter book <a href="https://ncar.github.io/CTSM-Tutorial-2022/README.html" target="_blank"> here</a>.

-This repository includes materials for the <a href="https://github.com/ESCOMP/CTSM" target="_blank"> Community Terrestrial Systems Model (CTSM)</a>  mini-tutorial at Flux Course 2022 <a href="https://www.cesm.ucar.edu/events/2022/ctsm-tutorial/" target="_blank"> (link to agenda and resources)</a>.

 These tutorials are designed as an introduction to running the Community Terrestrial Systems Model (CTSM).
 We will go through three configurations that include running a: